An insider’s guide to powerful partnerships

 By Rodger Manning, CPP APMP

 Successful partnerships between Defence primes and Australian SMEs are central to delivering across the Commonwealth’s five strategic objectives within the 2018 Defence Industrial Capability Plan.
-Interestingly, just like our personal relationships, the pillars supporting the strength and success of these partnerships are often founded early on.
+Interestingly, just like our personal relationships, the pillars supporting the strength and success of these powerful partnerships are often founded early on.

 The old adage that people work with people they know, like and trust stands equally true in the complex world of Defence.
 With this in mind, it’s helpful to reflect on human nature and what behaviours contributed to the cementing of bonds during the early stages of our life partner relationships.